Vyvanse Abuse, Addiction, And Treatment Options

 What Are The Signs Of Vyvanse Abuse And Addiction?

 A person is never immune from drug abuse and addiction.
 As abuse becomes more frequent, and especially as it takes on the chronic patterns of addiction, a person’s life and behaviors will become quite obviously changed.
-Here’s some signs of abuse to look out for:
+Here are some signs of abuse to look out for:

 - Buying Vyvanse off the street